Tom-stack3/ticketsFinder/README.md

 ./tickets.py -t 10 -r "example.1@mail.com, example.2@mail.com"
 ```
 You can use the `-v` or `--verbose` option for a more verbose output, and `-h` or `--help` to see the help list.
-In addition, you can edit the default values for all the command line options in the `config.yaml` file.
+In addition, you can edit the default values for all the command line options in the [`config.yaml`](./config.yaml) file.
-That way you will be able to run the script without any additional arguments specified.
+This way you will be able to run the script without specifying any additional arguments.

 That's it!
 Have fun skiing in the Hermon :)